keelancook/minimal/_posts/2016-01-25-telling-the-greatest-story-a-crash-course-in-bible-storying.md

 ---
 title: "Telling the Greatest Story: A Crash Course in Bible Storying"
 date: "2016-01-25"
+author: Marie Burrus

 tags:
   - "evangelism"
   - "missions"
   - "storying"

 coverImage: "b13d8-photo-1445445290350-18a3b86e0b5a-1.jpg"

+header:
+  image: /assets/images/greatest-story.jpg
+  teaser: /assets/images/greatest-story.jpg
 ---

-_Today's post is by Marie McDonald.
+_This article is by Marie Burrus.
 Marie served in West Africa, and during her time there focused on Bible storying.
 She brings that expertise to the blog today to give a crash course so that anyone can begin using this technique engaging people groups here in the US._